 Homeowners may also need a FAIR plan if:

 The specifics for any of these depend on your state’s FAIR plan.

 FAIR plans tend to be limited in the scope of coverage they offer.
-For example, traditional homeowners insurance policy offers six coverage areas, but some FAIR plans only cover the structure of you home﹘not any of the contents or your personal liability.
+For example, traditional homeowners insurance policy offers six coverage areas, but some FAIR plans only cover the structure of your home﹘not any of the contents, or your personal liability.

 You may also find that FAIR plans limit the perils covered under the policy.
 Many are named-peril policies, so they only cover the 16 or so events listed in the policy document.
 Compare that to an HO3 policy that covers all events unless they are specifically excluded from coverage.